ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

 ### Comparing distributions

 - Comparing the distributions before and after the improvement after five trials.
     - If you have time, try plotting this as well.
     * This is what happens.
 $\qquad\qquad\qquad$![w:400](./figs/prob_comp.png)
-- It's possible that the completion rate was higher before the improvement.
+        - It's possible that the completion rate of "before" was higher.

 ---

-### Probability that the completion rate was higher before the improvement.
+### Probability that the completion rate of "before" was higher.

 - $p_\text{before}(t) = \eta t^3(1-t)^2 = 60 (t^5 -2 t^4 + t^3)$
 - $p_\text{after}(t) = \eta t^5 = 6t^5$